 Avoid Annoyance: Constant or unnecessary sounds are a primary reason users mute tabs or leave sites.

-Prevent Distraction: Sounds should support the user's task, not pull their attention away from content or functionality.
+Prevent Distraction: Sounds should support the user's task, not pull their attention away.

 Maintain Focus: Each sound should have a clear purpose.
 If a sound doesn't add value, it's likely subtracting from the experience.

-Accessibility: Overuse can be particularly problematic for users with sensory processing sensitivities or those using screen readers where additional sounds can interfere.
+Accessibility: Overuse can be problematic for users with sensory processing sensitivities or those using screen readers.

 Elaboration & Examples:

-What to avoid (generally): Sounds on every hover, every scroll, every minor UI element click, or background music that loops incessantly without user control (see point 4).
+What to avoid: Sounds on every hover, every scroll, every minor UI element click, or background music that loops incessantly without user control.

 Core Idea: